 So how to organise it all?
 How do you keep track of knowing who needs to be where / when / with what extra kit?
 You need a system.
-A fool proof system.
-A bit like the one we have and I thought I might share it in the hope that you find it as useful as we have done over the past few years.
+A fool proof system that over time every family member adopts (I often turn a page to find something somebody else has written in it)

 First of all you need a page to a view diary.